Robert Cartwright (clergyman)

 Robert Cartwright (1771–1856) was a Church of England clergyman who played an active part in the early religious life of the Colony of New South Wales.
 Upon his arrival in Sydney, Cartwright was appointed to Windsor, where he remained until December 1819, his next appointment being to Liverpool, 1820–1836, and then to St. James's, Sydney, to succeed Richard Hill, where he remained till 1838, finally moving to Collector (Gunning), where he remained until his death in 1856.
 His first wife predeceased him in 1835.

 England

 Robert Cartwright was a native of Shropshire, England, where he was born in December 1771, and after travelling in Eastern Europe entered St. Edmund's Hall, Oxford, and subsequently being ordained, became curate of Bradford, Yorkshire, where he was visited by the Samuel Marsden, who in 1807–1808 was visiting England after an absence of fourteen years from New South Wales.

 Cartwright was induced by Marsden to offer for service in the Colony of New South Wales, Marsden having induced the Government to send out more clergymen and schoolmasters.
-The selection of these was intrusted to his own judgment, with the result that, in a letter dated from Cambridge, 1 August 1809, and written just prior to his return to Sydney, he was confident "that his mission had been answered beyond his expectations".
+The selection of these was entrusted to his own judgment, with the result that, in a letter dated from Cambridge, 1 August 1809, and written just prior to his return to Sydney, he was confident "that his mission had been answered beyond his expectations".